hyprwm/hyprland-wiki/content/Configuring/Basics/Binds.md

 ```

 If you want to access your description you can use `hyprctl binds`.
-For more information have a look at [Using Hyprctl](../Using-hyprctl).
+For more information have a look at [Using Hyprctl](../../Advanced-and-Cool/Using-hyprctl).

 ### Per-Device Binds

 You can set keybinds to be device specific with the `devices` flag.
 Devices are provided in a whitespace separated list that goes in front of `dispatcher`.
-An `!` can be prepended to the list to exclude the those devices, allowing all other devices to use that bind instead.
+`inclusive` can be set to `false` to exclude those devices, allowing all other devices to use that bind instead.

 ```lua
 hl.bind(keys, dispatcher(params), { device = { inclusive = true, list = { "device1", "device1" } } })